MicrosoftDocs/dataexplorer-docs/data-explorer/flow-usage.md

     ![Screenshot of Power BI fields](./media/flow-usage/flow-powerbifields.png)

-Flow automatically applies the Power BI action for each row of the Kusto query result table.
+The flow automatically applies the Power BI action for each row of the Kusto query result table.

 ![Screenshot of the Power BI action for each row](./media/flow-usage/flow-powerbiforeach.png)